Aaron-Ochieng/mini-framework/README.md

-# MiniMvc Framework
+# Mini-Framework

-A lightweight, functional frontend framework inspired by Elm architecture.
-MiniMvc provides a simple yet powerful way to build interactive web applications using unidirectional data flow, virtual DOM, and pure functions.
+A lightweight, functional frontend framework built using Virtual DOM.
+Mini-FrameWork provides a simple yet powerful way to build interactive web applications using unidirectional data flow, virtual DOM, and pure functions.

 ## Table of Contents